 My practice emphasizes structuring and bringing to closure many kinds of tax-advantaged projects, both for investors and those who need their investment.
 I have advised on an exceptionally wide range of ventures, with sizes from hundreds of thousands of dollars to hundreds of millions.
 I am especially known for “outside-the-box” solutions.
 For example, I developed a technique that facilitated more than one hundred million dollars of renewable facilities qualifying for government grants, even though the projects were nominally owned by the government and bond-financed.
 I enabled another client to obtain a more than $50 million state credit as the first user of a new program by working with the applicable agency even before it had published any rules.

 IRS dispute resolution

-I have resolved three different multi-million dollar disputes with the IRS with the taxpayer having zero liability.
+I have resolved four different multi-million dollar disputes with the IRS with the taxpayer having zero liability, and several others with only minimal adjustments.
 On one occasion I worked with clients and others to get the applicable Tax Code provision changed, thereby ending the audit.

 Industry thought leadership

 I work hard to stay at the forefront of the industries in which I am involved.
 For example, I am very active in the Solar Energy Industry Association’s Tax Committee, and I authored part of its recent proposal to the IRS on the solar tax credit regulations.
 I’ve also written more than 60 published articles about renewable energy, including solar, geothermal, biomass, water-based, and wind.
 In addition, I am a former chair of both the American Bar Association’s 7,000-member Forum on Affordable Housing and Community Development and the 3,000-member MIT Enterprise Forum of Cambridge.
 I’m the vice-chair of the historic tax credit coalition, and I was a major participant in helping to shape the IRS’s safe harbor on that credit.
 I’ve authored what is generally considered the best known treatise on housing and historic tax credits.